dalyw01/Capybara/README.md

 # Capybara

-Capybara is a Ruby gem
+Capybara is a Ruby gem.

 Capybara can mimic actions of real users interacting with web-based applications.

 Capybara is commonly used inside the Cucumber framework.

+It can be found here - https://rubygems.org/gems/capybara

+To install

 ![Picture of Capybara, Cucumber and Ruby](capybara.png)